 - Grounded Conductor (GC): The wire/cable in the electrical system that normally carries current (usually the AC neutral and/or the DC negative); and is intentionally connected or "bonded" to the ground system.
-This wire or the ends of this wire should be colored blue. - Equipment Grounding Conductor (EGC): A wire/cable that does not normally carry current and is used to connect the exposed metal parts of equipment that might be accidentally energized to the grounding electrode system or the grounded conductor.
-This wire or the ends of this wire should be green or green w/yellow stripe; or this wire can be bare copper. - Grounding Electrode Conductor (GEC): The wire/cable that does not normally carry current and connects the grounded conductor and/or the equipment grounding conductor to the grounding electrode at the service equipment. - Grounding Electrode (GE): A ground rod or conducting element that establishes an electrical connection to the earth. - System bonding jumper (SBJ) The connection between the grounded circuit conductor in the electrical system and the equipment grounding conductor at a separately derived system.
+This wire or the ends of this wire should be colored white or gray. - Equipment Grounding Conductor (EGC): A wire/cable that does not normally carry current and is used to connect the exposed metal parts of equipment that might be accidentally energized to the grounding electrode system or the grounded conductor.
+This wire or the ends of this wire should be green or green with a yellow stripe; or this wire can be bare copper. - Grounding Electrode Conductor (GEC): The wire/cable that does not normally carry current and connects the grounded conductor and/or the equipment grounding conductor to the grounding electrode at the service equipment. - Grounding Electrode (GE): A ground rod or conducting element that establishes an electrical connection to the earth. - System bonding jumper (SBJ) The connection between the grounded circuit conductor in the electrical system and the equipment grounding conductor at a separately derived system.

-The MS-E Series inverter/charger uses both AC and DC power; however, the AC electrical system is isolated from the DC electrical system by an internal transformer.
-Although this inverter/charger has two electrical systems, each electrical system must be properly grounded and connected to a common "earth" reference; refer to Figure 2-12.
+The MS Series inverter/charger uses both AC and DC power; however the AC electrical system is isolated from the DC electrical system by an internal transformer.
+Although this inverter/charger has two electrical systems, each electrical system must be properly grounded and connected to a common "earth" reference; refer to figure 2-16.

-For proper grounding, each electrical system must connect all exposed metal parts of equipment (via Equipment Grounding Conductors - EGC) and one of the current carrying conductors (Grounded Conductor - GC) together at a common point (Ground Busbar - GBB), usually by a System Bonding Jumper (SBJ) in an electrical service disconnect panel.
+For proper grounding, each electrical system must connect all exposed metal parts of equipment (via Equipment Grounding Conductors - EGC) and one of the current-carrying conductors (Grounded Conductor - GC) together at a common point (Ground Bus-Bar - GBB) usually by a System Bonding Jumper (SBJ) in an electrical service disconnect panel.
 The common point of each electrical system is then connected (via Grounding Electrode Conductor - GEC) to the common ground reference, such as a ground rod (Grounding Electrode - GE).
 This connection to earth should only be made at one point in each electrical system; otherwise, parallel paths will exist for the currents to flow.
-These parallel current paths would represent a safety hazard and are to be avoided during installation.
+These parallel current paths would represent a safety hazard and are not allowed in installations wired per the NEC/CEC.

-Figure 2-12, Grounding System for MS-E Series
+Figure 2-16, Grounding System for MS Series